elastic/kibana/x-pack/plugins/metrics_summary/README.md

 TODO: Add how to develop here

 ## TODO List
+- Add these properties to the route which are:
+  - retention policy,
+  - disable_transforms,
+  - pipeline,
+  - documents per second
  - Fix bug with when two different modules refer to the same mapping.
 Probably need to do this:
         First remove the transforms from the module Then before removing a mapping do a search against all remaining templates and filter out any mappings that are there